Hadar, Ethiopia: Paleontology

 The first paleo-geological explorations of the Hadar area were conducted by Maurice Taieb.
 He found Hadar in December 1970 by following the Ledi River, which originates in the highlands north of Bati to empty into the Awash River.
 Taieb recovered several fossils in the area and led a party back to Hadar in May 1972.
 In October 1973, 16 individuals with the International Afar Research Expedition (IARE) arrived at Hadar and camped there for two months during which the first hominin fossil was found.
 (Taieb claims in his 1985 book Sur la Terre des premiers Hommes to have discovered the Hadar fields in 1968, but Kalb argues that claim to be incorrect.)
 The IARE party examined a series of sedimentary layers called the Hadar Formation, which was dated to the late Pliocene to early Pleistocene epochs (3.5 to 2.3 million years ago).

+Discovery of Lucy

 The anthropologist Donald Johanson, a member of the 1973 expedition to Hadar, returned the next year and discovered the fossil hominin "Lucy" in the late fall of 1974.
 He spotted a right proximal ulna in a gully, followed by an occipital bone, a femur, some ribs, a pelvis, and a lower jaw.
 Within two weeks, nearly 40% of the hominoid skeleton had been identified and cataloged.
 Lucy is the most famous fossil to have been found at Hadar.
 Lucy is among the oldest hominin fossils ever discovered and was later given the taxonomic classification Australopithecus afarensis.
 (The name 'Lucy' was inspired by the song "Lucy in the Sky with Diamonds" by The Beatles, which happened to be playing on the radio at base camp.)